Occupational Health & Safety9 min

 Employee engagement and training

-Besides those listed activities shown in our Good Practices map, examples of our employee engagement and training in the financial year 2019/20 included:
+Examples of our employee engagement and training activities in the financial year 2020/21 included:

 Reducing hazardous materials

 The potential impact on employees’ health of working with hazardous materials is of special concern.
-Hazardous materials are used as cooling lubricants, oils in machining and for the cutting of raw materials.
-As well, in the electroplating area some hazardous materials are used to protect materials from corrosion.
+Hazardous materials are used as cooling lubricants, as oils in machining and for the cutting of raw materials.
+They are also used in the electroplating process to protect materials from corrosion.

-- The AS DACH manufacturing facility in Suzhou (China) began renovations to the painting system in order to switch over from solvent-based to water-based application.
-Similar renovations were completed in the AS APAC manufacturing facility in Taishan (China), where 15 tons of oil-based paint was switched to water-based paint.
-Around 50% of all paint used is now more environmentally friendly.
+- The AS DACH manufacturing facility in Suzhou (China) completed renovations to the painting system in order to switch over from solvent-based to water-based application.

 Designated safety personnel and safety committees